toogood208/NovaBrief/README.md

 # NovaBrief

+## Overview

-NovaBrief is a native Android news app built with Kotlin and Jetpack Compose.
+NovaBrief is a multiplatform news app built with Kotlin Multiplatform and Jetpack Compose.
 It fetches live headlines from NewsAPI, caches articles locally for offline reading, and presents them in an editorial-style interface with animated feed and detail experiences.
+The project demonstrates modern Android and web (JS) development with shared business logic and UI patterns.

 ## App Type

 This project implements the `News App` option from the task brief.
+## Platform Adaptation & Support

+NovaBrief is designed as a multiplatform project:

+- **Android**: Native app using Jetpack Compose, Room, and other Android libraries.
+- **Web (JS)**: Compose Multiplatform for web UI, sharing business logic and presentation code with Android.

+The codebase is organized to maximize code sharing between platforms, with platform-specific modules for UI and integration.

+**Supported Platforms:**
+- Android 6.0+
+- Modern desktop browsers (for JS/web preview)

+See the `shared/` and `app/` modules for multiplatform structure.

 ## Features